fun4seb/GitNotes/2021 ~ Fall/GEOG 363/GEOG363 - Week 8.md

 ## Network Types
 - Transportation/**undirected network**
-    - Roads, rails, subways, pedestrian networks that can be travelled in **any directions**
+    - Roads, rails, subways, pedestrian networks that can be traveled in **any directions**

 - Geometric utility/**directed network**
     - Water, sewers, natural gas, electrical networks are networks that **only flow in one direction** often due to natural forces

 ## Example of Applications of Network Analysis
-- **Shortest path analysis** = find the shortest parth between two points
+- **Shortest path analysis** = find the shortest path between two points
 - **Service area solver** = find all areas within a set distance that can be reached from one point; determine pizza place service area

 ## Utility Network